swaminathanj/fsd/10_Django_Forms.md

 ## 1. HTML Forms

-Here is a basic HTML form with one text field, a password text field,
+Here is a basic HTML form with one text field, a password text field, a drop-down field with few options, a date field, radiobuttons, checkboxes, a file field and a submit button.

 ```html
 <!DOCTYPE html>